-The Spectrum Collaboration Challenge (SC2) is developing two sets of innovative technologies:
+The Spectrum Collaboration Challenge (SC2) developed two sets of innovative technologies:

 Radio networks have become more and more self-controlled in recent years.
 The most advanced of these are called Cognitive Radio networks.
 CIRN technology is a type of Cognitive Radio that goes beyond previous designs.
 In prior approaches, each independent network operates standalone using only the implicit information gained by sensing other spectrum users.
 With CIRN technology, independent radio networks exchange explicit information and make agreements to solve joint problems for mutual benefit.

 Past Grand Challenges sponsored by DARPA focused on autonomous control of a single system such as an automobile.
-The Spectrum Collaboration Challenge breaks new ground by requiring independent, separately-developed systems to collaborate to solve joint problems.
-The independent radio networks need to cooperate to minimize interference to each other, for example by agreeing which network will transmit on which channel.
-They also must cooperate to provide more spectrum to networks with high-priority data, and to prevent interference to nearby protected receivers.
+The Spectrum Collaboration Challenge broke new ground by requiring independent, separately-developed systems to collaborate to solve joint problems.
+The independent radio networks cooperated to minimize interference to each other, for example by agreeing which network will transmit on which channel.
+They also cooperated to provide more spectrum to networks with high-priority data, and to prevent interference to nearby protected receivers.

 Colosseum is so big, its input and output data streams are also massive.
 DARPA had to build new tools to automate input generation and to make the output data understandable.

-RF Scenarios: DARPA tests SC2 teams’ radio designs over a series of RF scenarios designed to mimic the challenges that collaborative, autonomous radios will face in the real world.
-These custom RF scenarios consist of 3-dimensional models of the environment and the motion of all the radios.
-From this, a toolchain automatically generates the terabytes of data that describe the changing characteristics of radio wave propagation between each pair of radios as they move.
-This data is streamed into Colosseum in real-time to drive the experiment.
+RF Scenarios: DARPA tested SC2 teams’ radio designs over a series of RF scenarios designed to mimic the challenges that collaborative, autonomous radios will face in the real world.
+These custom RF scenarios consisted of 3-dimensional models of the environment and the motion of all the radios.
+From this, a toolchain automatically generated the terabytes of data that describe the changing characteristics of radio wave propagation between each pair of radios as they move.
+This data was streamed into Colosseum in real-time to drive the experiment.

-Here are some of the RF scenarios developed specifically for Preliminary Event #2:
+Here are some of the RF scenarios developed specifically for the SC2 Championship Event:

-Visualization: DARPA is also developing new visualization tools for SC2 to enable analysis and commentary on CIRNperformance.
-For the first time ever, these tools make it possible to comprehend the RF spectrum and complex behaviors such as how the CIRNs are using the radio spectrum and how they interfere with each other.
-Researchers can quickly scrub back and forth through time in RF scenarios while focusing on different 3D views of the radios and their interactions both spatially and in the RF spectrum.
-The visualizations also provide a valuable way for spectators of the SC2 competition to understand what is happening so they can engage with the new
+Visualization: DARPA also developed new visualization tools for SC2 to enable analysis and commentary on CIRN performance.
+For the first time ever, these tools made it possible to comprehend the RF spectrum and complex behaviors such as how the CIRNs were using the radio spectrum and how they interfered with each other.
+Researchers could quickly scrub back and forth through time in RF scenarios while focusing on different 3D views of the radios and their interactions both spatially and in the RF spectrum.
+The visualizations also provided a valuable way for spectators of the SC2 competition to understand what was happening so they could engage with the new CIRN technology.